TAMUNA: Doubly Accelerated Distributed Optimization under Partial Participation: Proposed Algorithm

-Thus, the clients of index $i\notin\Omega^{(r)}$, which do not participate to round $r$, are completely idle: they don't compute and don't communicate at all.
-Their local control variates $h_i$ remain unchanged, and they don't even need to store a local model estimate: they only need to receive the latest model estimate $x^{(r)}$ from the server when they participate to the process.
+Consequently, clients indexed by $i\notin\Omega^{(r)}$ that do not participate in round $r$ remain completely idle.
+They perform no computations, initiate no communications, and their local control variates $h_i$ remain unchanged.
+Furthermore, idle clients are not required to store a local model estimate; they simply await the reception of the latest global model $x^{(r)}$ from the server upon their next activation.

-If $s=n$, every client participates to every round; that is, PP is turned off.
-Then, in the conditions of Theorem~\ref{theo1}, \algno reverts to \algn{Scaffnew}.
-On the other hand, if $\mathcal{L}^{(r)}\equiv 1$, there is exactly one local step per round; that is, LT is turned off.
-In that case, \algno with $s<n$ does not revert to an existing algorithm; if $s=n$, this is vanilla \algn{GD}.